kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 	The most outstanding feature of the above data sets is their large size, both in terms of the number of rows and columns.
 This is primarily because data acquisition and data storage has become cheap.

 	The number of rows isn't too big of a deal: we can sub-sample the data, use parallel processors on our computers or distributed computing (a.k.a. cloud computing) to deal with this.
 The bigger problem is the number of columns in the data arrays.
-A data set with :math:`K` columns can be visualized using :math:`K(K-1)/2` pairs of scatterplots;  this is manageable for :math:`K < 8`, but the quadratic number of combinations prevents us from using scatterplot matrices to visualize this data, especially when :math:`K>10`.
+A data set with :math:`K` columns can be visualized using :math:`K(K-1)/2` :ref:`pairs of scatterplots <LVM_visualization_scatterplot_matrix>`;  this is manageable for :math:`K < 8`, but the quadratic number of combinations prevents us from using scatterplot matrices to visualize this data, especially when :math:`K>10`.

 	The need here is for a toll that deals with large :math:`K`.